-Connect with us by calling (859) 412-1940 or through our contact page to have us walk you through the specific foreclosure process here locally in Northern Kentucky cities.
+Connect with us by calling (859) 412-1940 or through our contact page to have us walk you through the specific foreclosure process here locally in Greater Cincinnati Area cities.
 We help people in Bellevue, Newport, Covington, Erlanger, Florence, Fort Thomas and other Northern Kentucky cities.

 In either scenario, foreclosure typically doesn’t go to court until 3-6 months of missed payments have elapsed.
 Usually (but not always), a lender will send out many notices that you are in arrears – overdue or behind in your payment.

 - Your mortgage lender must file suit in the court system.